Shamistan Alizamanli: Profile

 Shamistan Alizamanli graduated from the Azerbaijan State University of Culture and Arts.
 He started to work as an announcer on Azerbaijani television and radio.
 Then he was sent to Moscow to continue his studies.
 He graduated and won the first prize in the Soviet Union by his talent as an announcer.

 Music career

 In 1993, he began his singing career.
-He interprets military and patriotic songs, such as "Brave soldier" ("İgid əsgər"), "Mr. Lieutenant" ("Cənab Leytenant"), "First battalion" ("Birinci batalyon"), "Falcons" ("Şahinlər") "Property of homeland" ("Vətən əmanəti") etc.
+He interpreted military and patriotic songs, such as "Brave soldier" ("İgid əsgər"), "Mr. Lieutenant" ("Cənab Leytenant"), "First battalion" ("Birinci batalyon"), "Falcons" ("Şahinlər") "Property of homeland" ("Vətən əmanəti") etc.